Amber Heard Says She Never Came Out Because She Was

 “Everyone told me: 'You cannot do this,'" she remembered.
 "I had played opposite Nicolas Cage [in one movie], and in another I was playing opposite Johnny.
 And everyone said, 'You’re throwing it all away.
 You can’t do this to your career.'
 And I said, 'I cannot do this any other way.
 Watch me.'"

-Over time, she realized it's easier for her to just do away with the labels all together.
+Over time, she realised it's easier for her to just do away with the labels all together.

 Advertisement